SripadaLab/ABCD_Resting_Sleep_GraphTheory/README.md

 Cleanthis Michael, clmich@umich.edu, Department of Psychology, University of Michigan, 2232 East Hall, 530 Church Street, Ann Arbor, MI 48109, USA

 Chandra Sripada, sripada@umich.edu, Department of Psychiatry, University of Michigan, 4250 Plymouth Road, Ann Arbor, MI 48109, USA

+---

+In accordance with the ABCD data use agreement, subject lists cannot be shared on GitHub.
+For access to this information, please reach out to the corresponding authors directly.